soft-matter-theory-at-icmab-csic/HSP101protein/README.md

 The contents of the folders is as follows:

 - *HSP101m_MC1* : structures obtained with docking refined by MD simulations involving the interaction of a single HSPO101 protein and a single MC1 protein.
-- *hexamer*: building of an hexamer of HSP101 and equilibrated structure from MD simulations.
+- *hexamer*: building of an hexamer of HSP101 and equilibrated structure from MD simulations of 100 ns production runs.
 - *HSP101hex_MC1*: interaction of MC1 with an hexamer of HSP101 inferred from alignment of monomer HSP101 with bound MC1 structures

 Protein sequences: